-From January 1, 2020 to December 31, here are my Facebook music posts for the year.
-In the end, it was music that got us through such perilous times.
+From January 1, 2020 to December 31, I posted the following musical sketches on my Facebook page.
+As always, it was music that got us through such perilous times.
 The King of Gonzo Journalism, Hunter S. Thompson, once wrote in Rolling Stone: “Music has always been a matter of Energy to me, a question of Fuel.
 Sentimental people call it Inspiration, but what they really mean is Fuel.
 I have always needed Fuel.
 I am a serious consumer.
 On some nights I still believe that a car with the gas needle on empty can run about fifty more miles if you have the right music very loud on the radio.”
-These songs, which I focused on here gave me more fuel throughout this momentous, disturbing period of time.
+These particular tunes, which I focused on here gave me more fuel throughout this momentous, disturbing, and tragic year.
 Maybe they will for you as well.
-(I will add more music “at the bottom” by month through the end of the year.
-Promise!

 “Save Me,” Fleetwood Mac, 1990.
 The last single that the supergroup ever had that made the Billboard Top 40, this was the feature song of their 1990 album, Behind the Mask.
 A Christine McVie-penned ballad, it followed the model of both their Fleetwood Mac and Rumours releases, with a California-pop sensibility, searing lyrics, and a truly infectious hook.
 While Lindsey Buckingham had left the band by then, their crisp musicianship was still very much in evidence.
 Although their 16-year reign as the kings and queens of pop, nevertheless, among Fleetwood Mac fans, this is one of their favorites.
 Incredibly, I don’t think I’ve heard it on any radio in nearly 20 years.
 Still, “Save Me” reminds us all how brilliant a songwriter Christine McVie was in her prime.

 “Why Does Love Got To Be So Sad?”
 Derek and the Dominoes, 1970.
 Eric Clapton’s pulsating string work is matched by Duane Allman’s seamless slide work in one of the more underrated pieces of a nearly perfect album.
-An original Clapton composition (written with the vastly talented Bobby Womack), “Why Does Love Got to Be So Sad?” was Clapton’s at his best, an artist whose talents finally reached the potential that he had shown previously as a member of the Yardbirds and Cream.
+An original Clapton composition (composed with the vastly talented Bobby Womack), “Why Does Love Got to Be So Sad?” was Clapton’s at his best, an artist whose talents finally reached the potential that he had shown previously as a member of the Yardbirds and Cream.
 Incredibly, though, his work is overshadowed here by Duanne Allman, who steals the tune like a thief in the night.
-In the end, genius is talent sent on fire.
+As always, genius is talent sent on fire.

 “Mr. Blue,” The Fleetwoods, 1960.
 The follow-up to the high school trio’s “Come Softly to Me,” “Mr. Blue” was a Top 5 hit in January 1960.
 To the overproduced music of the twenty-first century, this is quite a contrast to the purposeful flat response sounds.
 Why drench the vocals in reverb when it can sound this clear?
 Stll, it’a a musical fossil from a different time.
 By the way, one of our neighbors had a 1958 Chevy Impala, which was a deep-seated blue.
 Yes, he called it, “Mr. Blue.”
 This song harkens back to a simpler, optimistic, more scrubbed-up time.
 Of course, our parents had experienced sixteen years of stress between the Great Depression and World War II, so they were more than allowed to put their collective heads in the sand for a spell.
 After all, it felt good.